OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-**Details on Personal and Anonymous &.
+**Understanding Personal, Anonymous &.
 Aggregate Information**

 ' + '

 ' + '*   What is Personal Information?
 Information that identifies or reasonably can be used to identify you.
-' + '*   What is Anonymous?
+' + '*   What is Anonymous Information?
 This is information that doesn’t identify you and can't reasonably be used to identify you specifically.
-' + '*   What is Aggregate?
+' + '*   What is Aggregate Information?
 We take a whole bunch of people’s data and combine it into anonymous groups or categories.
 ' + '*   How do we use this information?
 We use and share this information in many ways including research, analysis, retail marketing, and Relevant Advertising.
 This data is also included in External Marketing &.
 Analytics Reports.
 ' + '*   Want to learn more?
 Go here.
-' + '

-' + '

-**Our privacy commitments**

-' + '

-' + '*   We don't sell your Personal Information to anyone for any purpose.
-Period.
-' + '*   We keep your Personal Information in our business records while you are a customer, or until it is no longer needed for business, tax or legal purposes.
-' + '*   We will keep your information safe using encryption or other appropriate security controls.
 ' + '

 ' + '